FriendsOfEpub/blitz-tasks/README.md

 }
 ```

-If the document is XHTML, is will also add a `xml:lang` attribute.
+If the document is XHTML, is will also add an `xml:lang` attribute.